 EMDR stands for Eye Movement Desensitisation and Reprocessing.

-EMDR is best known for treating PTSD but can be helpful wherever there are difficulties that are associated with past experiences or when a person feels "stuck" in their processing of a traumatic event or memory.
+EMDR is best known for treating PTSD but can be helpful wherever there are difficulties that are associated with past experiences or when a person feels "stuck" in their experiences.
 This includes:

 Trauma Healing: EMDR is especially effective for individuals dealing with PTSD, complex trauma, or anxiety related to past trauma.